ninewise/dissertation/summaries.md

 the proteins this DNA encodes.
 Unlike most taxonomic identification tools, which map DNA reads directly to taxa, UMGAP will first predict which (partial) proteins (or peptide) are encoded in a DNA read and map these peptides on a taxon using a general purpose protein database.
-This detour adds robustness to the identification process, as proteins are more conserved than the underlying DNA.
+This detour adds robustness to the identification process, as protein sequences are more conserved than the underlying DNA.

 [sum-umgap]: https://github.com/unipept/umgap